-- Appropriate accounting records have been kept properly throughout the year. - The Council financial regulations have been met, payments were supported by invoices, all expenditure was approved and VAT was appropriately accounted for. - The Council assessed the significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these. - The annual precept requirement resulted from adequate budgetary process, progress against the budget was regularly monitored and reserves were appropriate. - Expected income was fully received, based on correct prices, properly recorded and promptly banked and VAT was appropriately accounted for. - Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT was appropriately accounted for. - Salaries to employees and allowances to members were paid in accordance with Council approvals and PAYE / NI requirements were properly applied. - Assets and investment registers were complete and accurate and properly maintained. - Periodic and year-end bank account reconciliations were properly carried out. - Accounting statements prepared during the year were prepared on the correct accounting basis (income and expenditure basis) and agreed to cash book.
-Were supported by an adequate audit trail from underlying records, and were appropriate debtors and creditors were properly recorded. - Trust funds (including charitable).
-The Council met its responsibilities as a trustee. - The council has correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations - If the Authority has met the criteria for an exemption from a limited assurance review.
+- Appropriate accounting records have been kept properly throughout the year. - The Council financial regulations have been met, payments were supported by invoices, all expenditure was approved, and VAT was appropriately accounted for. - The Council assessed the significant risks to achieving its objectives and reviewed the arrangements to manage these. - The annual precept requirement resulted from adequate budgetary process, progress against the budget was regularly monitored and reserves were appropriate. - Expected income was fully received, based on correct prices, properly recorded and promptly banked and VAT was appropriately accounted for. - Petty cash payments were properly supported by receipts, all petty cash expenditure was approved and VAT was appropriately accounted for. - Salaries to employees and allowances to members were paid in accordance with Council approvals and PAYE / NI requirements were properly applied. - Assets and investment registers were complete and accurate and properly maintained. - Periodic and year-end bank account reconciliations were properly carried out. - Accounting statements prepared during the year were prepared on the correct accounting basis (income and expenditure basis) and agreed to cash book.
+Where supported by an adequate audit trail from underlying records, and were appropriate debtors and creditors were properly recorded. - Trust funds (including charitable).
+The Council met its responsibilities as a trustee. - The council has correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations - If the Authority has met the criteria for an exemption from a limited assurance review. - The council has published information on its website which is up to date at the time of the internal audit in accordance with the Transparency code for smaller authorities. - The council has complied with the publication requirements of the 2019/20 AGAR.

-In addition to the main areas mentioned above, general enquiries were also made regarding the appropriateness of the Council's various policies and procedures.
+In addition, general enquiries were also made regarding the appropriateness of the Council's various policies and procedures.